City of Atlanta

 News And Outreach

 The Holder, Hunt, Russell, Moody (HHRM) Joint Venture is the managing entity which controls all aspects of the Atlanta Falcons New Stadium Project (NSP).
-They will host their next information session on Monday March 10, 2014 from 1:00pm-3:00pm and 4:00pm-6:00pm at the GA World Congress Center.
-Please click Information Session Notice to read more about the event.
+They will host their next information session on Tuesday July 8, 2014 from 4:00pm-6:00pm at the GA World Congress Center.
+This session is specifically for Special Systems (audio, video, cabling, voice and data, telecommunications, security, etc) Please click Information Session Notice to read more about the event.

 If you are interested in contracting opportunities with the NSP, please contact Doretha R. Smith at (404) 581-1312 or via email, email@example.com.
 Additionally, you can visit the HHRM website at www.hhrmjv.com.
 Click the Prequalification tab and download the Prequalification Statement.
 Complete as soon as possible to ensure your firm's opportunity to bid on upcoming contracts.